 Dalton Barracks Supplementary Planning Document

-The SPD will ensure a comprehensive approach is taken to development at the Campus delivering the Garden Village principles to achieve exemplar design.
-It will set out a strong vision for a new mixed use settlement that is highly accessible incorporating sustainable transport initiatives and is sensitive to the Cothill Fen Special Area of Conservation, through the provision of a Country Park.
+The SPD will ensure a comprehensive approach to master-planning the new housing at Dalton Barracks, and follow Garden Village principles to achieve exemplar design on the site.
+It will set out a strong vision for a new mixed use development that is highly accessible, incorporating sustainable transport initiatives and is sensitive to the Cothill Fen Special Area of Conservation, through the provision of parkland.
 The SPD will be a material consideration in assessing future planning applications for the site.

 As part of the preparation for the SPD, the Council has determined that a Strategic Environmental Assessment (SEA) is required.
 The Council has expanded the SEA requirement to take full account of socio-economic issues/objectives alongside environmental issues/objectives, and therefore a Sustainability Appraisal (SA) is being undertaken.
 The first key procedural requirement of an SA is for the scope and level of detail to be included within a draft SA Report.
-The Council has commissioned AECOM to undertake the SA, who have prepared a Scoping Report which sets this out.
-A copy of the Scoping Report is available to view and access below.
+The Council commissioned AECOM to undertake the SA, who prepared a Scoping Report which sets this out.
+A copy of the Scoping Report is available to view and access below:

-Last reviewed: 13 - 04 - 2018
+Last reviewed: 14 - 06 - 2019